contactandyc/another-c-library/7_allocator.md

 # The Global Allocator Object

-A quick note about C allocation methods...
+A quick note about C allocation methods:

 In C, there are five basic functions for allocating memory (technically there are more, but they are rarely used).
 ```c